 - Weekly Pin Bar – Check Daily Timeframe

-Also, remember to look at the construction of the pin from the beginning of the period – e.g, that hour for 1-hour pins – to the open of the next candle.
-So, if you analyze a 1-hour pin… look at the four 15-minute candles it’s constructed from starting with the candle at the open of the hour to the candle before the next hour begins.
+Also, don’t forget to take a gander at the formation of the pin from the start of the period – say, that hour for 1-hour pins – to the dawn of the next candle.

 Things To Remember…

-Before you go off and start using this method yourself, here’s a few key points to remember…
+Before you scuttle off and start dabbling with this method yourself, here’s a few key tidbits to remember…

 1. Good Pins Can Still Fail (And Will)

-I know it’s obvious to most, but this method I’ve shown you today isn’t a silver bullet: even if a pin has the right features and is constructed properly, sometimes it will still fail.
+I get it, it’s a no-brainer for most, but the method I’ve laid out today isn’t a magic wand: Even if a pin ticks all the right boxes and is crafted to perfection, sometimes it will still trip up.

-The more factors a pin bar has in its favor, the more likely it is to result in a successful reversal.
+The more aces a pin bar has up its sleeve, the higher the chances of it resulting in a winning reversal.

-Seeing a pin with a favorable construction develop from a big candle on a lower time is a great signal on its own, but not enough to warrant a trade entry.
-Other factors must have confluence with the pin to make it a valid opportunity.
+Spotting a pin with a tidy formation from a hefty candle on a lower time is a great signal in its own right, but it doesn’t quite cut the mustard for a trade entry.
+Other elements must combine with the pin to turn it into a valid opportunity.

-Here’s a quick list of some of the best confluence factors I look for…
+Here’s a quick roll call of some of the top confluence factors I keep my eyes peeled for…

 - Support and resistance levels.